korelinv/PromisMe/README.md

 ## Asynchronous steps

-Now lets make our simple scenario asynchronous.
+We can make our simple scenario asynchronous.

 In order to do so we have to return promise instead of $scope: